Medicaid

 The Trump administration and Congress are using the power of the executive and legislative branches to:

-- Cut hundreds of billions of dollars in Medicaid funding through the Congressional budget reconciliation process, despite estimates that this will result in 7.8 million of people losing their healthcare coverage.
+- Cut up to a trillion dollars in Medicaid funding through the Congressional budget reconciliation process, despite government estimates that the cuts would push at least 10.5 million people out of Medicaid coverage.
 More on this

 - Make it harder for the public to understand and participate in decision-making by revoking transparency rules.
 More on this